MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/solution-deployment-guide-cross-cloud-scaling-onprem-data.md

 To add SSL to Azure:

-1. Make sure that the SSL certificate you obtain is valid for the subdomain you created.
+1. Make sure that the SSL certificate you get is valid for the subdomain you created.
 (It's okay to use wildcard certificates.)

 2. In Azure, follow the instructions in the **Prepare your web app** and **Bind your SSL certificate** sections of the [Bind an existing custom SSL certificate to Azure Web Apps](https://docs.microsoft.com/Azure/app-service/app-service-web-tutorial-custom-ssl) article.
 Select **SNI-based SSL** as the **SSL Type**.